tbrowder/Date-Utils/README.md

     7 1 2 3 4 5 6    24 25 26 27 28 29 30
     7                31

-So, how can we turn those observations into an algorithm?
-Raku's `Date` routines provide us with two known values of the month that will enable those calculations.
+Raku's `Date` routines provide us with two known values of the month that will enable the needed calculations.
 They are:

     A: Date.first-date-of-month.day-of-week # range: 1..7
     B: Date.days-in-month                   # range: 28..31

 Given the first value (A), and knowing the DoWs retain their order, we can derive the Date days in the first calendar week.
-Lists of Date days stay in the proper order, so we must get one of the following sequences in a first week of one to seven days.
+Lists of Date days stay in the proper order as shown here in code used herein:

+So we must get one of the above sequences in a first week of one to seven days.
 Note also each sequence is defined by its first day number, but it does **not** have to have its full set of days (as occurs in a partial first week).

-For example, given a calendar week that starts on Sunday (Date DoW 7) and the first day of the month is a Date DoW of 2 (Tuesday), using the routine `days-in-week1` value of 5 which is the number of days remaining in that first week.
+For example, given a calendar week that starts on Sunday (Date DoW 7) and the first day of the month is a Date DoW of 2 (Tuesday), using the routine `days-in-week1` yields a value of 5 which is the number of days remaining in that first week.

+    C: days-in-week1 7, 2  # OUTPUT: 5

-Subtracting that number from the **A** value (`Date.days-in-month`) yields the number of days left in the month.
+Subtracting that number from the **A** value (`Date.days-in-month`) yields the number of days left in the month: `A - C = 26`.

 Those remaining days divided by seven (and rounded up by one for any partial week) yield the remaining weeks so we have our desired number as it plus the first week,

 AUTHOR
 ======